cde-ev/template-renderer-v3/readme.md

 directory and redefine the same option there with a custom value.
 This way, you can easily update the template rendering system later, including changes to the default configuration file, without need to merge the changes manually.
-Additionally, you can apply version control (e.g. Git, SVN, Mercurial, …) to your custom directory to keep track of changes to your customization independently from the development of the template rendering system.
+Additionally, you can apply version control (e.g. Git, SVN, Mercurial, …) to your custom directory to keep track of changes to your customization independently from the development of the Template Rendering System.

 You can easily define your custom `config.ini` and use them for easy adjustment in your overriden or added templates and target functions.
 Just specify your own configuration sections and options and they will be available in the